chirpstack/chirpstack-gateway-os/docs/content/use/getting-started.md

 Then execute the `sudo gateway-config` to configure the channel-configuration that the gateway must use.

-Unlike the **lora-gateway-os-base** image, you **should not** update the LoRa Gateway Bridge configuration.
-It is configured to point to the MQTT broker which comes with the **lora-gateway-os-full** image.
+Unlike the **chirpstack-gateway-os-base** image, you **should not** update the ChirpStack Gateway Bridge configuration.
+It is configured to point to the MQTT broker which comes with the **chirpstack-gateway-os-full** image.

-When using the **lora-gateway-os-full** image, proceed with [the following](/guides/first-gateway-device/) guide to get started with LoRa App Server after you have configured the channel-plan.
+When using the **chirpstack-gateway-os-full** image, proceed with [the following](/guides/first-gateway-device/) guide to get started with ChirpStack Application Server after you have configured the channel-plan.

 ## Important to know

 ### SD Card wearout

-Although LoRa Server tries to minimize the number of database writes, there will be regular writes to the SD Card (PostgreSQL and Redis snapshots).
+Although ChirpStack Network Server and ChirpStack Application Server will try to minimize the number of database writes, there will be regular writes to the SD Card (PostgreSQL and Redis snapshots).
 According to [Is it true that a SD/MMC Card does wear levelling with its own controller?](https://electronics.stackexchange.com/questions/27619/is-it-true-that-a-sd-mmc-card-does-wear-levelling-with-its-own-controller) it might make a difference which SD Card brand you use.